Why do people like working at Improving?

 The following experience for this position will be desired:

-- Working knowledge of developing and testing high availability large volume systems and design.
-Designs applications in a distributed multi-tier and service-oriented environment.
+- Working knowledge of developing and testing high availability large volume systems and design

 - Agile/Scrum environment